mbussert/dz_listings/README.md

   - localhost:3000/listings/queryV2 -> listings.ejs : for fuzzy search items
   - localhost:3000/listings/add -> listing.ejs : for adding an item
   - localhost:3000/listings/deactivate -> messages.ejs : to deactivate an item
-  - localhost:3000/listings/{some_id} -> listing.ejs : to show an item -->
+  - localhost:3000/listings/{some_id} -> listing.ejs : to show an item of some id
+  - localhost:3000/{some_tag} -> listings.ejs : to show all listings including some tag
   - localhost:3000/listings/tags -> tags.ejs : for exposing contant list of possible tags
   - localhost:3000/ exposts all other routes (contact, tags, listings, ...)
   - localhost:3000/contact -> messages.ejs : for user messaging

-  you can tell everything necessary is under /listings/ route so why not attach all to index (/) ?
-Yes, probably, for now I think it's OK but if fewer than expected routes are added, we move listings routes to index.

 ## Deployment